Principal Investigator Status Appointments

 - Persons holding the titles listed below are generally not eligible for PI status unless an exception is made in writing by the University Senior Associate Vice President for Research.
-Requests for exceptions must be made by the department chair with signature concurrence from the college dean and accompanied by the prospective investigator’s CV.
+Requests for exceptions must be made by the department chair with signature concurrence from the associate dean for research, vice dean (or dean) of the college and accompanied by the prospective investigator’s CV.
 Persons holding these titles may, in certain situations, be granted co-investigator status, which requires a regular faculty member to serve as PI and to assume responsibility for the project.

 - emeritus professor

 - clinical professor, clinical associate professor, clinical assistant professor

 - adjunct professor, adjunct associate professor, adjunct assistant professor, adjunct instructor